irhamdz/my-presentation/5g-network/README.md

 The core of reveal.js is very easy to install.
 You'll simply need to download a copy of this repository and open the index.html file directly in your browser.

 1. Download this root repository as ZIP
-2. Unzip and Navigate to Data Warehouse vs Data Lake folder
+2. Unzip and Navigate to 5G Network folder
 3. replace the example contents in index.html with your own
 4. Open index.html in a browser to view it